kyleisah/Klipper-Adaptive-Meshing-Purging/README.md

 ### Does this work with any printer with a probe?
 As long as the printer is running a recent version of Klipper, and has a probe, ``KAMP`` is ready to serve you.

-Use caution with inductive probes and beds with powerful magnets, though.
+##### Use caution with inductive probes and beds with powerful magnets, though.
+Also, if you have Klipper excluding areas of your bed mesh using [Faulty Regions](https://www.klipper3d.org/Bed_Mesh.html#faulty-regions), you will need to `#comment` out or ~~remove~~ that configuration to use `KAMP`.

+If you have a workaround that makes [Faulty Regions](https://www.klipper3d.org/Bed_Mesh.html#faulty-regions) compatible, please submit a pull request! :smile:

 #### ⚠️ A note on the usage of a [Relative Reference Index](https://www.klipper3d.org/Bed_Mesh.html?h=relative#the-relative-reference-index):
 Relative Reference Index is a method used in the Klipper firmware to calculate mesh points for printers that have a probe, as well as a physical Z endstop, like the ones commonly found on Voron printers.
 Normally, when using Relative Reference Index, the mesh point closest to the Z endstop or the center of the bed is defined, and that point becomes `Z0.0` in the mesh, and all other points are scaled in Z from that point.
 This is normally fine when the mesh can't move around, as that point will remain consistent.
 We've gotten ``KAMP`` to change that value depending on the size of the mesh that is adaptively generated, but current Klipper limitations do not allow us to use that value and home the Z axis to it, setting that point in the mesh to `Z0.0`.
 What this means for Relative Reference Index users, typically, is your mesh may *appear* strange, but should work as intended.
 If you've got a creative solution that works, feel free to submit a Pull Request and contribute to the project!